Iran holds mass funeral for '80s war dead amid nuclear talks

 The funeral also comes just days before Iran marks the two-year anniversary of the Iranian military’s downing of a Ukrainian passenger plane with two surface-to-air missiles, killing all 176 people on board — a tragedy that ignited an outburst of unrest across Iran and further damaged its relations with the West.

-Outside of Tehran University, trucks piled high with flag-draped coffins made their way through the streets.
-Men and women in black thronged the coffins, many weeping for those lost in the bloody, stalemated war started by Saddam Hussein and his Baath Party in 1980.
+From outside of Tehran University, trucks piled high with flag-draped coffins made their way through the streets.
+Men and women in black thronged the coffins, many weeping for those lost in the bloody, stalemated war started by Iraq’s Saddam Hussein and his Baath Party in 1980.

 It was the first time in recent years that Iran honored the interment of so many 1980s war dead at once.
 Hassan Hassanzadeh, a Revolutionary Guard general, told state TV that Iran had planned the mass funeral two years ago but pushed it back because of the coronavirus pandemic that has devastated the country.
 Infections have declined in recent weeks as vaccination accelerates.

-Thursday’s ceremony, also commemorating the death of the Prophet Muhammad’s daughter, Fatima, came as social media in Iran was awash with hashtags and images commemorating the crash of the Ukrainian plane that shocked the world on Jan.
+Thursday’s ceremony, also commemorating the death of the Prophet Muhammad’s daughter, Fatima, came as social media in Iran were awash with hashtags and images commemorating the crash of the Ukrainian plane that shocked the world on Jan.
 8 2020.
-For days as Iran and the U.S. teetered on the verge of war, the paramilitary Guard denied downing the plane, ultimately deepening public mistrust and unleashing popular anger in Iran.
+For days, as Iran and the United States teetered on the verge of war, the paramilitary Guard denied downing the plane, ultimately deepening public mistrust and unleashing popular anger in Iran.

 This week, hard-liners have been pumping out photos and slogans on Twitter to show solidarity with the recovered Iranian war dead.